Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Estimation in the Presence of Unshared Singular Vectors

 where the $U_r \in \mathbb{O}(n,r)$ are the shared singular vectors while $U_{i*} \in \mathbb{O}(n,r_{i*})$ are respective unshared singular vectors for $X_1$ and $X_2$.
 Here, we do not necessarily require the diagonal of $\Sigma_i=\text{diag}(\sigma_{(1)}(X_i),...,\sigma_{(r+r_{i*})}(X_i))$ to have a decreasing order, which means after manually sorting in a decreasing order, the vectors in the shared $U_r$ and the unshared $U_{i*}$ might be shuffled in the left singular subspaces of individual $X_1$ and $X_2$.
 In particular, if the last singular vector in $(X_1~X_2)$ is a shared singular vector, then we have $|\mathbb{S}|=N-1$, and the condition on $g_N^2(X)$ is still imposed through $\mathop{\min}\limits_{1\le k\le N}g_k^2(X)$.

 Suppose the positions of shared singular vectors in the stacked noiseless matrix are known, and we denote their positions as an index set $\mathbb{J}$.
 We consider the estimator $\hat{U}^{\mathbb{J}}_r\in \mathbb{R}^{n\times r}$, whose columns are $r$ selected left singular vectors of $(Y_1~Y_2)$ indexed by $\mathbb{J}$ .
-We have the following upper and lower bound results.
+We have the following upper and lower bounds.

 \begin{theorem} Suppose $Y_i,i=1,2,$ are generated from (\ref{model}), where the noise matrices $Z_i$ are $i.i.d.$ generated from $\mathscr{G}_\tau$.
-For any finite $r$, we have for some constant $c>0$ that only depends on $\tau$, such that
+For any finite $r$, we have for some constant $c>0$ that only depends on $\delta$, such that

-If we further assume $r+r_{1*}+r_{2*} \leq \frac{n}{2}$, $r+r_{1*}\leq \frac{p_1}{16}$, $r+r_{2*}\leq \frac{p_2}{16}$, and either $p_1\asymp p_2$ or $\gamma\gtrsim \tau^2(p_1+p_2)$ holds, then for constant $c>0$ that only depends on $\tau$, we have
+If we further assume $r+r_{1*}+r_{2*} \leq \frac{n}{2}$, $r+r_{1*}\leq \frac{p_1}{16}$, $r+r_{2*}\leq \frac{p_2}{16}$, and either $p_1\asymp p_2$ or $t^2\gtrsim p_1+p_2$ holds, then for constant $c>0$ that only depends on $\delta$, we have

 \end{theorem}